dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 ## Parties

-- **Authorization Server** (AS) - provides the Client: authorization to API resources; and/or identity claims about the User.
+- **Authorization Server** (AS) - manages Client authorization to API resources and release of identity claims about the User.
 The AS may require explicit consent from the RO or User to provide these to the Client.

 - **Client** - requests authorization to API resources, and/or identity claims about the User.
 There are two types of Clients: Registered Clients and Dynamic Clients.
-A AS may support only one or both types.
-All Clients have a key to authenticate
+An AS may support only one or both types.
+All Clients have a key to authenticate with the AS.

 - **Registered Client** - a Client that has registered with the AS and has a Client ID to identify itself, and can prove it possesses a key that is linked to the Client ID.
 The AS may have different policies for what different Registered Clients can request.
 The Client MAY be interacting  with a User.

-- **Dynamic Client** - a Client that has not been registered with the AS, and each instance will generate it own key pair so it can prove it is the same instance of the Client on subsequent requests.
+- **Dynamic Client** - a Client that has not been registered with the AS, and each instance will generate it's own key pair so it can prove it is the same instance of the Client on subsequent requests.
 A single-page application with no server is an example of a Dynamic Client.
 The Client MUST be interacting with a User.

 - **User** - the person who has delegated making identity claims about themselves to the AS, and is interacting with the Client.